Ajeet-shukla/JobSeeker/README.md

 # JobSeeker

 ## Angular Job board app
-It is a Javascript application developed for one of my client
+A preliminery version of Javascript application developed for one of my client

-Here's the image of our application:
+Here's the image of the application:

 ![Angular Job board App](https://github.com/Ajeet-shukla/JobSeeker/blob/master/jobboardlayout.png "Angular Job board App")